bertkdowns/pyomo-replace/paper/paper.md

 However, there is a simple workaround to make these models possible.
 In this example, the flow balance constraint can be replaced with a variable that calculates the residual between the flows.
 This residual can be fixed to zero if one of the inlet flows is unfixed as a state variable.
 It is up the the model developer to decide which constraint should instead be expressed as a residual, and to explain to the users of the model that the residual should be fixed.
 However, specifying the model this way has some advantages, as it will explicitly show the reasons the inlet conditions do not need to be fixed.

+### Application to Optimisation Problems

+Optimisation problems do not have zero degrees of freedom, and so this technique is not exactly applicable.
+However, generally a flowsheet is solved exactly, without performing optimisation, to provide a starting point for the optimisation algorithm.
+Then variables are unfixed and the optimisation problem is solved.
+This approach would work fine using the variable replacement methodology: variable replacement could be used to fully define the model for an initial solve.
+Then a set of additional variables can be unfixed and the optimisation algorithm can be run.

+Additionally, knowing the list of state variables may still provide good context for optimisation, as any state variables you unfix are the ones that you are calculating an optimum value for.

 ## A reference implementation: pyomo-replace

-To aid in evaluating the advantages of a variable replacement approach to equation-oriented modelling, we have created a small python package built on IDAES and pyomo, that demonstrates the principles of variable replacement.
-This library contains methods to keep track of the state variables in an IDAES model, and to keep track of what variables are replacing them.
+To aid in evaluating the advantages of a variable replacement approach to equation-oriented modelling, we have created a small python package built on IDAES and pyomo, called pyomo-repace.
+It demonstrates the principles of variable replacement in a format as similar as possible to standard IDAES modelling, to make it easier to draw comparisons between the two approaches.

+Pyomo-replace contains methods to keep track of the state variables in an IDAES model, and what variables are replacing them.
 The list of state variables and replacements can be easily printed to the screen to help explain the model structure.

 ### An example in IDAES.